Niccolo-Ajroldi/Niccolo-Ajroldi/README.md

 Here is some of the stuff I enjoy doing:
 * Functional Data Analysis
-* Machine learning
+* Machine Learning
 * Nonparametric Statistics
-* Bayesian statistic
+* Bayesian Statistic
-* Time series analysis and forecasting
+* Time Series Analysis and Forecasting
-* Data visualization
+* Data Visualization

 **You can find me also on:**
 <p align="left">